Iqbal0786/groveTech-backend/README.md

 And we can also specify page and size in request like (https://grovetech-backend.herokuapp.com/v1/products?search=category-name&page=2&size=20).

 Note: category name must be without quotes like https://grovetech-backend.herokuapp.com/v1/products?search=apparel else it will return empty data

+#If we want to run this in local machine so run command in terminal  "npm run server " and then follow the given localhost url and check it from postman easily